NBA Rumors: Nets Could Trade Kyrie Irving To Spurs For DeMar DeRozan, Dejounte Murray & Multiple 1st-Rounders

 The price of bringing a player of Irving's caliber to San Antonio would undeniably be very expensive, but it might be worth it for the Spurs, especially if they want to spend the remaining years of Coach Gregg Popovich in the league competing in the loaded Western Conference.
 Irving would give them a player whom they could officially call the face of the franchise.

-As a prolific scorer, a great playmaker, and an elite three-point shooter, he would bring significant improvement with their performance on the offensive end of the floor.
-Irving wouldn’t make them an instant title contender but if he performs well this season, he could help the Spurs become a more desirable destination for superstar free agents in the 2021 offseason.
+As a prolific scorer, a great playmaker, and an elite three-point shooter, he would bring significant improvement to their performance on the offensive end of the floor.
+Irving wouldn't make them an instant title contender, but if he performs well this season, he could help the Spurs become a more desirable destination for superstar free agents in the 2021 offseason.

 Meanwhile, the proposed deal would make sense for the Nets if Irving starts becoming a distraction to their team.
-By sending him to San Antonio, they wouldn’t only be receiving another All-Star caliber player in DeRozan and a young and promising guard in Murray, but they would also be able to replenish their war chest of first-round picks.
+By sending him to San Antonio, they would not only be receiving another All-Star caliber player in DeRozan and a young and promising guard in Murray, but they would also be able to replenish their war chest of first-round picks.